-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 27 September to 15 November 2016, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 27 September to 15 November 2016, as detailed in Attachment 1 to Report CJ206-12/16.

 For the period 27 September to 15 November 2016, 10 documents were executed by affixing the Common Seal.
 A summary is provided below: